stelzinga/MF/Management_Framework.md

 - Entity Structure Management
 ________________________________________
 ## Tax
 The Business Function Tax is concerned with the assessment of tax obligations the Venture is required to comply with as part of its role in the Environment, including arm's length principles across wholly or partially owned legal entities in different countries involved in the Venture.
-Tax has the following deliverables:

-### @@@
+One of the main functions of the Tax Department is to provide Tax Advice at all relevant Management Levels in relation to tax implications for Services offered or the broader tax obligations the Venture is under.
+This Tax Advice requires constant review with new or changed Activities delivering new or altered Services and with the Corporate Structure of the Venture evolving, as well as the exogenously evolving tax rules applicable to the Venture and its Services.
 ________________________________________
 ## Procurement
 Procurement a.k.a.
 Supply Chain Management a.k.a.
-Purchase is the Business Function concerned with defining which Suppliers would be best suited to provide Assets and Services and possibly even Staff (in the form of Consultants), and attracting and retaining these Suppliers, whilst controlling the Cost and Risk related to the Suppliers.
-Procurement also includes the actual purchase of Assets and payment to Suppliers.
-Procurement has the following deliverables:
+Purchase Management is the Business Function concerned with defining which Suppliers would be best suited to provide Assets and Services and possibly even Staff (in the form of Consultants), and attracting and retaining these Suppliers, whilst controlling the Cost and Risk related to the Suppliers.
+The following are key parts of Procurement:

-- Supplier Onboarding
+- Supplier Onboarding and Offboarding
 - Purchase Management

-### Supplier Onboarding
+### Supplier Onboarding and Offboarding
-@@@ includes Supplier Review
+Supplier Onboarding is the process of defining the needs such that one or more Suppliers can compete for offering Services and/or Assets.
+This process can be short for simple Services/Assets, and can be much longer if the Service/Asset is more bespoke.
+Onboarding involves finding the right fit based on quality of Service/Asset, Costs, sustainability of the offering, credibility of the Supplier, etc.
+Offboarding is the reverse, and can include an Onboarding if the Supplier needs to be replaced.
+Depending on the type of Supplier there can be regulatory or legal implications which are part and parcel of Supplier Onboarding.

 ### Purchase Management
-@@@
+Purchase Management's main focus is the actual purchase of Assets and Services and payment to Suppliers once they are onboarded.
+It also includes reporting of Costs and actual benefits obtained to Management.
+In large Ventures the Purchase Management activity can be very elaborate with dedicated Staff and Assets (like Purchase Software).
 ________________________________________
 ## Marketing
 Both Marketing and Communications deal with communicating to Stakeholders.
 They differ in the target groups.